aarole/aionet/README.md

 * Exit condition
   * ~~exit command is not handled properly on the server~~
   * Fix: Moved handle() call in Server class to outside the while loop
+* Downloading files with full path
+  * ~~Supplying the absolute path to a file being downloaded could potentially cause conflict issues on the host~~
+  * Fix: Added a line to replace "/" with "_" to allow the user to download files by providing an absolute path without encountering conflict issues and maintaining the full path string in the downloaded file for their reference